 In the light of these quotations, John’s great statement of the incarnation, that, "The Word became flesh and lived among us ..."
 (Jn 1:14) can be seen as a strong statement against gnostic thinking.

 In response to the threat of Marcionism, the church started to define its own theology and began the process of defining its own canon of Scripture, identifying the books it recognised to be inspired by the Holy Spirit.
 This included the Hebrew Old Testament, and specifically excluded the gnostic gospels and their other writings.

 The on-going problem of Gnosticism

-Gnosticism and gnostic ideas are still with us today in the church, and in many "modern" philosophies. any modern cults such as Christian Science or Mormonism are gnostic in nature.
+Gnosticism and gnostic ideas are still with us today in the church, and in many 'modern' philosophies.
+Many modern cults such as Christian Science or Mormonism are Gnostic in nature.
 Whenever Jesus is removed from the gospel and man is put in his place, there is Gnosticism, and a humanistic religion.

 Gnosticism is another form of super-spirituality.
 Whenever there is an emphasis on mysticism in the church and receiving understanding through special revelations, there is a danger of Gnosticism.

 Other danger signs are: exclusiveness - claiming that your particular group is the only group with God's blessing, an emphasis on man's work in salvation rather than on the work of the cross, describing God as both male and female, sin being blamed on man's environment and circumstances, a tendency towards secrecy, and a dualistic separation of the spiritual from the physical.